1-4 July 2019

 Confirmed keynote speakers:

 The conference schedule will include space for a large number of contributed papers.
-Younger researchers are particularly encouraged to submit, and some level of travel support for early-career researchers will be available.
+Younger researchers are particularly encouraged to submit.

 The conference schedule will also include two symposia: